anchalwalia/BookStore/AnchalsBookStore/README.txt

 4:02am : Registered both files of UnitOfWork in Startup.cs.
 4:04am : Added a new Mvc controller named CategoryController.cs in Admin folder in Area.
 4:22am : Modified the data in CategoryController.cs.
+4:39am : Added a new folder 'index' view to view in area and modify it's code with the code given in blackboard and test it.
+Happy to see it working:).